jdjuan/test-anything/exercises/tape-it-together/instruction.md

 ## Hints

 Testing with `assert` still has some downsides.
-Even though we don't have to check all the values ourself like in the first level, but now we only get not very readable errors when something is wrong.
+Even though we don't have to check all the values ourselves like in the first level, but now we only get not very readable errors when something is wrong.
 Otherwise our tests don't do anything.
 Maybe we still would like to see some information that everything is ok.